-One of the features in the WordPress 3.5 release towards the end of last year was the removal of ms-file.php processing for static multisite files.
+One of the features in the WordPress 3.5 release towards the end of last year was the removal of ms-files.php processing for static multisite files.
 For new installations this is the default mode, however for existing installations it is a completely optional, and manual, process to change to the new mode.

-While looking into the manual option, I’d seen a few requests from people wondering if a plugin existed, so wrote one to ease the process a little.
-Although not difficult, the plugin does help ease some of the more laborious steps of that process and could be useful as a starting point for upgrading a network.
+While looking into the manual option, I’d seen a few requests from people wondering if a plugin existed, so wrote one to ease the process a little (download below).
+Whilst not feature-complete, in that URLs within widgets and theme options still need to be changed manually, it could be useful as a starting point for someone.

-Why would you want to change how uploaded files are processed?
+If you have an existing multisite installation why would you want to change how uploaded files are processed?

+For pretty much the same reasons it was turned off for new installations!
 Single site WordPress uses the uploads directory to store uploaded images.
 Prior to version 3.5, sub-sites in a WordPress multisite installation required a special directory called blogs.dir to store uploaded files, and accessed these images through a file handler called ms-files.php.
 However a web server can serve up static files such as images more efficiently by itself than by loading them through PHP.
 Avoiding the ms-files.php filter is therefore a good thing.

-What does the plugin do?
+What can this plugin do?

 You can use this plugin to migrate an existing multisite installation to use the uploads directory instead of blogs.dir.
-It works by setting the ms_files_rewriting flag to 0 in the wp_sitemeta table, resets the upload paths for each sub-site, and finally copies all files from blogs.dir/[id]/files/ to uploads/sites/[id]/ (where [id] is the site identifier).
+It works by flipping the new switch that controls how multisite files are processed and updates your network.
+In more detail, it sets the ms_files_rewriting flag to 0 in the wp_sitemeta table, resets the upload paths for each sub-site, and finally copies all files from blogs.dir/[id]/files/ to uploads/sites/[id]/ (where [id] is the site identifier).